rfebbo/SNN_DPE/README.md

     1. [Save SNN with fitness](./demonstration/07_saving_network.ipynb)
     1. repeat 'till a collecion (population) of SNNs with fitnesses are obtained and do EO

+# Extra

-- Future Idea
+- Future Ideas
     1. Generate multiple SNNs and have one DPE for each of them
     1. train the DPEs like above, and use the collection of SNNs as a genome for EO

-- Future Idea
     1. Use multiple DPE, SNN outputs as lists of guesses like in Thousand Brains

-- Future Idea
     1. use single encoder with attributes passed in at different times

-- ToDo
     1. investigate unsupervised approach

 - Notes
-    1. In unshuffled dataset, accuracy is artificially high during training(ie. network learns weights that can switch between classes quickly)
+    1. In unshuffled datasets, the accuracy is artificially high during training.
+This is due to the DPE learning weights that can switch between classes after a few datasamples into the new class